Is Your Privacy Being Invaded in Your New Jersey Home or Business?

 What Are the Signs That Your Home or Business Are Bugged?

-Audio bugs and hidden cameras aren’t always obvious inside of a home or business.
-They’re also not the only kinds of bugs that could be used to violate your privacy.
+Audio bugs and hidden cameras are not always obvious inside of a home or business.
+They are also not the only kinds of bugs that could be used to violate your privacy.
 Key loggers and software used to monitor your video conferences or teleconferences are a very real threat for both New Jersey business owners and residents.
 If you notice any of the following, call Spy Catchers immediately:

-- If you own a business, you notice that competitors suddenly use your exact practices and they’re getting contracts that you’d normally win.
+- If you own a business, you notice that competitors suddenly use your exact practices and they are getting contracts that you would normally receive.

-- There’s a change in quality of your voicemail, VOIP, land line, or cell phone.
+- There is a change in quality of your voicemail, VOIP, land line, or cell phone.

 - You can tell that someone has been inside of your business or home.